Leaky Gut, Candida and Autoimmune Disease

 - Autoimmune diseases such as Hashimoto’s, rheumatoid arthritis, lupus, ulcerative colitis, scleroderma, or multiple sclerosis

-The Candida, Leaky Gut & Autoimmune Connection
+The Leaky Gut, Candida and Autoimmune Connection

 You likely noticed that although Candida lives in your gut, many of those symptoms affected other areas of the body.
 So how does a fungus in your gut wreak havoc on so many areas of your body?
 Candida overgrowth breaks down the walls of your intestine and leads to leaky gut.